 - Genetics: Some dog breeds are more likely to develop wobbler syndrome than others.
 These breeds include Doberman pinschers, Great Danes, mastiffs, and rottweilers.
 Doberman pinschers and Great Danes account for 80% of wobbler syndrome cases.
 Small dogs are also susceptible to developing wobbler syndrome, but it is more commonly found in large and giant-breed dogs.

 - Nutrition: Some studies suggest that nutrition may be at play in the development of wobbler syndrome.
 High calcium, protein, and phosphorus diets can make puppies grow faster, contributing to the quick skeletal changes that affect a dog's spinal cord.

-Diagnosing Wobbler Syndrome in Dogs
+How Vets Diagnose Wobbler Syndrome in Dogs

 Your vet will perform a complete physical and neurological examination to diagnose your dog with wobbler syndrome.
 The exam will often be accompanied by blood tests, spinal fluid analysis, and x-rays to rule out other conditions that may be causing your dog's symptoms.
 Your vet may also perform a myelogram, a type of radiographic exam that uses contrast dye and x-rays to determine the exact location of the vertebrae compression.

 Dogs with mild signs of wobbler syndrome can sometimes be treated conservatively with anti-inflammatory medications, restriction of movement, and a neck brace.
 If this isn't sufficient, your vet may recommend surgery.
 The three most common types of surgery are ventral decompression, vertebral distraction/fusion, and dorsal decompression.
 Surgery typically has a higher success rate in treating the disease than medication alone.
 Visit your vet to determine the best treatment plan for your dog.